yahiaAnes/Iotapp/README.md

 # Laravel Project Setup Guide

-## Steps to Clone and Set Up a Laravel Project
+## Steps to Clone and Set Up a Iot application

 ### 1. Clone the Repository
 ```bash